jagal1910/xray-custom-integration-demo/README.md

 ### Creating a custom Integration

-There are three pieces to set up:
+There are two pieces to set up:

 - Your custom integration server
 - XRay